mantrajsframework/mantrad/docs/35-mantraconfig-json-file.md

 * "Port"

 Two properties are "Apps" specific:

-*"ActiveServicesByComponent"*
+*"ActiveComponents"*

-By default, all services (cron, views, middlewares, etc.) defined and registered by all components are active (loaded by bootstrap process when running the application).
+By default, all services (cron, views, middlewares, gets and posts) defined and registered by all components are active (loaded by bootstrap process when running the application).

 However, for specific applications which only need some services from some specific components, can indicated exactly which ones should be loaded when starting the application.

-"ActiveServicesByComponents" is an array indicating with string which components and its services to be loaded in the format "<componentname>/<services to activate separated by comman>", like this sample:
+"ActiveComponents" is an array indicating with string which components and its services to be loaded in the format "<componentname>/<services to activate separated by comma>", like this sample:

 ```
 "Apps": {
    "hdltasks": {
-      "ActiveServicesByComponent": [
+      "ActiveComponents": [
          "admin/cron,componentextend",
          "hdlanalytics/cron,componentextend",
          "master/cron,componentextend",